MicroControleurMonde/ESP32_RNG/README.md

 The ESP32 RNG generates random integer numbers as 32-bit values.

+## Edit (13.12.20204)

+I just had a look at the **ESP32-C3** technical documentation and **bingo** !

+The method for reading the RNG is exactly the same.
+Same register.

+I will do the tests and the publication of the results in a while.

 ## Performance:

 - Time taken to generate 180000 values: 90 seconds (avg)